ariapoy/active-learning-benchmark/README.md

 # Pool-Based Active Learning Benchmark

-This is an implementation of our paper: "[Re-benchmarking Pool-Based Active Learning for Binary Classification](https://arxiv.org/abs/2306.08954)"

-We reproduce and re-benchmark the previous work: [#SV74 A Comparative Survey: Benchmarking for Pool-based Active Learning](https://ijcai-21.org/program-survey/)

-*Update on 04/17*, we notice that *Zhan et al.* released the source code: <https://github.com/SineZHAN/ComparativeSurveyIJCAI2021PoolBasedAL>

 *Update on 07/23*, we merge our paper to the benchmark."[A More Robust Baseline for Active Learning by Injecting Randomness to Uncertainty Sampling](https://icml.cc/virtual/2023/27400)".
 Please change the branch to **robust-baseline**.

 - `git checkout robust-baseline`